-These crispy chicken nuggets are gluten free, simple to prepare and are made with all wholesome ingredients.
-I use organic chicken to ensure you aren’t filling your bodies with unnecessary antibiotics, toxins and chemicals.
+These crispy, healthy chicken nuggets are gluten free, simple to prepare and are made with all wholesome ingredients.
+These healthy chicken nuggets are so much tastier and more nutritious than the frozen ones!

-These are so simple to make for the kids (and adults too).
-There aren’t any bread crumbs in these, just all healthy, clean ingredients.
+These healthy chicken nuggets are so simple to make for the kids (and adults too).
+There aren't any bread crumbs in these, just all healthy, clean ingredients.
 I make a bunch of these at once and freeze them to take out and reheat for a quick weeknight meal.

 The kiddies have no clue that they are eating tons of fiber, antioxidants, protein and omega-3-fatty-acids.
 Shhhhhh…… I won't tell if you won't tell 😉 It'll be our secret,